Alternative indication for clinically-approved drug to treat osteoporosis and low bone massTechnology #cu16165

 - Therapeutics for other mechanosensitive systems with ciliopathies (kidney disease, Bardet-Biedl Syndrome, certain cancers)

-- Potential to reduce fracture risk in patients with abnormally high bone density
+- Therapies to reduce fracture risk in patients with abnormally high bone density

-- Already clinically-approved can save time and money in clinical trials
+- Already clinically-approved can reduce cost of clinical trials

 - Application in many different conditions with ciliopathies (bones, kidneys, cancers)